bryceustc/bryceustc/README.md

 I ❤️ Back-end Development!

-:computer: A Student from USTC, will be based in Beijing at Kuaishou this year.
+:computer: A Back-end engineer based in Beijing Kuaishou.

 :vulcan_salute: I put mostly of my focus on back-end develpoment with C++.